 “The risk oversight process begins with the board.
 The unitary or supervisory board has an overarching responsibility for deciding the company’s strategy and business model and understanding and agreeing on the level of risk that goes with it.
 The board has the task of overseeing management’s implementation of strategic and operational risk management”.

-Benefits of Objective-Centric Risk & Certainty Management
+Benefits of Objective-Centric Risk & Uncertainty Management

-- Accountability to assess/report on risk/certainty is positioned squarely with management most responsible for achievement of the objective(s) and reacting quickly when new risk information and opportunities emerge, and/or performance data indicates major problems.
+- Accountability to assess/report on risk/uncertainty is positioned squarely with management most responsible for achievement of the objective(s) and reacting quickly when new risk information and opportunities emerge, and/or performance data indicates major problems.

-- The C-suite with Board oversight defines the top strategic/value creation and value preservation objectives they want risk/certainty information on.
+- The C-suite with Board oversight defines the top strategic/value creation and value preservation objectives they want risk/uncertainty information on.
 Risk management and Internal Audit move from being “supply driven” to “demand driven” by their customers.
 A much safer place to be.

 - Boards/companies are able to demonstrate to powerful institutional investors and regulators they are overseeing strategic planning, the effectiveness of the company’s risk management framework, and effectiveness of internal audit.